igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 Scoped Mask/Value notation representation can be canonicalized using a ADDRESS // MASK notation.
-The canonical MASK is constructed by performing the bitwise-or of SCOPED_MASK and the mask derived from an address with the PFX_LEN most-significant bits set.
+The canonical MASK is constructed by performing the bitwise-or of SCOPED_MASK and the mask derived from an address with the PFX_LEN most significant bits set.

-The the PFX_LEN most-significant bits MUST NOT be set in SCOPED_MASK.
+The PFX_LEN most significant bits MUST NOT be set in SCOPED_MASK.

 Compatibility and Parser guidelines   {#compatibility}